suvarnak/mcp-tutorial/README.md

 4. Restart Claude Desktop

 5. If the tool still doesn't appear:
-   - Check the Windows Event Viewer for any related errors
+   - Check the claude logs (accessible through developer settings) or  Windows Event Viewer for any related errors.
-   - Verify that the UV executable path is correct
+   - Verify that the uv executable path is correct
    - Ensure the project directory path exists and is accessible

 ## Selecting theCustom MCP Server  in Claud Desktop